Robust and Minimally Invasive Watermarking for EaaS: Experiments and Analyses

-Applying dropout on embeddings when training stealer's model is a heuristic attack to mitigate our watermark because we only insert watermarks to a small proportion of positions.
+\textbf{Resistance against dropout attack.} Applying dropout on embeddings when training stealer's model is a heuristic attack to mitigate our watermark because we only insert watermarks to a small proportion of positions.
 Here we test the effect of dropout under different drop rates.
-The results in Figure~\ref{fig:dropout_overall} demonstrate that our watermark can not be compromised unless an extreme drop rate such as 0.7 or 0.8.
+The results in Fig.~\ref{fig:dropout_overall} demonstrate that our watermark can not be compromised unless an extreme drop rate such as 0.7 or 0.8.
 However, such a large dropout rate will make the embedding unusable.
 Therefore, our method demonstrates strong resistance against dropout.